alexisophiek/Final_Project/Proposal.md

 ## Project Stack

-(WHICH SIDE OF the DB should we peform cleaning?
-Which side for Classification?)

 * Python Twitter API calls using Tweepy.
 * Python connection with SQLAlchmey to PostgreSQL.
 * Queries from PostgreSQL.